 Horta's organization of interior space was quite innovative.
 Two light wells filled the rooms with natural light, and the floor plan had a fluid and asymmetrical flow.
 To achieve an integrated design whole, Horta insisted on designing all interior decor elements.
 The stair rail and painted wall decoration, the mosaic flooring, light fixtures, hardware and door handles are elements of his total design.

 Such a complete visual environment was a thoroughly modern design statement, one that placed contemporary man in a fully contemporary setting.
-The building is still in use as a headquarters for a company at 6 rue Paul-Emile Janson, Brussels.
-Sadly, the current tenant has decided to place commercial stickers in some of the Tassel House windows, thus destroying the elegance of the total facade.
+The building is still in use as a headquarters for a firm at 6 rue Paul-Emile Janson, Brussels.
+Sadly, the current tenant, a private company, has decided to place commercial stickers in some of the Tassel House windows, thus destroying the elegance of the total facade.

 In the late 1890s, Victor Horta was commissioned by the Belgian Socialist movement to build the Maison du Peuple, which was unfortunately demolished in 1965.
 In 1898, he built his own house and workshop, now the Horta Museum.
 Unfortunately, the museum is only opened a few hours in the afternoon a few days a week.